California Transparency in Supply Chains Act

 The Together for Sustainability initiative is a group of multinational companies that aims at developing and implementing a global supplier engagement program that evaluates and improves sustainability sourcing practices, including ecological and social aspects.
 The initiative is based on good practices and builds on established principles – such as the UNGC and the Responsible Care Global Charter as well as standards developed by the ILO, the International Organization for Standardization (ISO), Social Accountability International (SAI) and others.

 Slavery and human trafficking can take many forms, including forced labor and child labor.
 Our position on child labor is unequivocal: Child labor is strictly prohibited at Bayer in accordance with the core labor standards of the International Labour Organization (ILO).
 We therefore also obligate our suppliers to strictly refrain from employing children.
 We do not tolerate child labor in our supply chain either, where we take action against known cases of violations.
 Our efforts to fight against child labor and forced labor are consistent with the ILO’s core labor standards and the UNGC principles.

 Our efforts for more sustainability in the supply chain include:

 - Sustainability standards: Bayer regards adherence to sustainability standards within the supply chain as a crucial factor in the value chain.
 By acting responsibly in collaboration with our suppliers, we aim to minimize risks and create stable, long-term business relationships with our partners.
 For this reason, Bayer applies not just economic standards, but also environmental, social and governance (ESG) standards in choosing new suppliers or continuing its relationships with existing ones.
 These standards are defined in our Supplier Code of Conduct, which includes child labor avoidance and no utilization of slavery, forced, compulsory, bonded or indentured labor or involuntary prison labor as well as human trafficking in our supply chain.
 It is integrated into electronic ordering systems and contracts throughout Bayer.
-Furthermore, our standard supply contracts contain clauses that authorize Bayer to verify suppliers’ compliance with our sustainability requirements.
+Furthermore, our standard supply contracts contain a clause that authorizes Bayer to verify suppliers’ compliance with our sustainability requirements.
 The Supplier Code of Conduct is based on the principles of the UNGC and our Human Rights Position.
 The acquired agriculture business’s procurement area is already part of Bayer’s Procurement function for organizational purposes.
 Until the integration into Bayer processes has been completed, this part of the procurement organization will continue to apply its existing procurement and supplier management processes and existing procurement directive.

 - Training for procurement staff: We offer training activities to help procurement staff worldwide create awareness of sustainability and possible risks in dialogue with our suppliers.
 Training for procurement employees includes online courses dealing with the EcoVadis sustainability assessment process.
-In addition, we organize specific sustainability roadshows for different procurement categories and local procurement organizations (in 2017, i.e. in China and Switzerland), and provide information material.
-Within the scope of our supplier sustainability evaluations, we have identified a country risk particularly for India.
-In this connection, we carried out intensive workshops and training courses in India for our local procurement personnel.
+In addition, we organize specific sustainability roadshows for different procurement categories and local procurement organizations (in 2018, i.e. in Switzerland and the United States), and provide information material.
+Within the scope of our supplier sustainability evaluations, we have identified a country risk particularly for Brazil.
+In this connection, we carried out intensive workshops and training courses in Brazil for our local procurement personnel.

 - Training for suppliers: We regularly provide information on sustainability to our suppliers through Supplier Days.
 This global and local dialogue is essential to build up reliable relations and to make the principles of our procurement policy and our sustainability requirements clear to our suppliers.
 In return, we would like to know more about the suppliers’ situation in order to be able to identify and remove obstacles in our collaboration at an early stage.
 In 2018, to make the operational implementation of our Supplier Code of Conduct more comprehensible, we developed a Supplier Sustainability Guidance.
 The first instruction session on its implementation was held at a Bayer Supplier Day in Brazil.
 And we also conducted supplier training and workshops in China and India in cooperation with PSCI and TfS.
 Furthermore in 2018, Bayer joined together with 10 other industrial companies under the umbrella of econsense to form the German Business Initiative for Sustainable Value Chains.
 In the selected procurement markets China and Mexico, suppliers were trained locally in sustainable business practices over a nine-month period.
 The continuous development of suppliers in terms of sustainability is also a key objective of the industry initiatives TfS and PSCI.
 The TfS initiative offers an online Supplier Academy providing trainings on the initiative, Sustainability in Supply Chains and the Sustainability assessment and audit process.
 Moreover, the TfS member companies organize joint supplier events with the aim to promote a mutual understanding on sustainability challenges and requirements in the supply chain.
 PSCI likewise promotes continuing supplier development by means of the comprehensive information provided on the PSCI website and interactive webinars.
 Furthermore, PSCI organizes supplier conferences providing intensive training on subjects such as occupational safety, health and environmental protection, as well as in labor law and corporate ethics.

 For more details: